faFacundoAguilar/JERBO-Challenge/README.md

 <h1 align="center">JERBOchallenge 🐭</h1>

-An obstacle game developed with HTML, CSS, and JavaScript that I had as a project during my web developer training.
+A obstacle game developed with HTML, CSS, and JavaScript that I had as a project during my web developer training.
 In this challenge, you take on the role of a brave jerboa who must overcome a series of challenges in a desert environment.
 You'll need to use your skill to navigate and dodge obstacles as you progress through different levels.
 ### Key features:
 - **Obstacle game.** 🚀
 - **Multiple levels.** 🔥